Darin Hinshaw: UCF

 August 2, 2021 he was hired as an analyst returning to his alma mater, UCF.
 After one-season at UAB, Hinshaw was once again hired by his alma mater UCF as the offensive coordinator on January 3, 2023.
+Prior to the season, Gus Malzahn announced that he would relinquish his playcalling duties from the previous season and handover to Hinshaw.